Donating

 - Making videos of camp activity for viewing each day and providing equipment for showing videos.

+These positions are filled for both camp weeks currently.
 Must have professional experience and potentially, credentials that meet the licensing requirements of North Carolina.
 These individuals hold the following responsibilities:

 - Help the Director in the recruiting and selection of campers.